-- Take several short naps or breaks during the day. - Take walks or do some light exercise, if possible. - Try easier or shorter versions of the activities you enjoy. - Ask your family or friends to help you with tasks you find difficult or tiring.
+- Take several short naps or breaks during the day. - Take walks or do some light exercise, if possible. - Try easier or shorter versions of the activities you enjoy. - Ask your family or friends to help you with tasks you find difficult or tiring. - Make sure you are getting adequate nutrition and eating a balanced diet.

-There are also prescription medications that may help, such as modafinil.
+There are also prescription medications that may help, such as modafinil (Provigil).
 Your health care team can provide guidance on whether medication is the right approach for your individual circumstances.